 John J. Wilson

-As part of Gowling WLG’s Indigenous Law group, John has assisted First Nations in litigation involving the interpretation and application of modern and historic treaties, resource revenue sharing, contested elections, membership eligibility, and the duty to consult.
-He also advises First Nations clients in self-government negotiations and on the submission and negotiation of claims under the Specific Claims Policy.
-He also has experience in Indigenous class action litigation.
+As part of Gowling WLG's Indigenous Law Group, John has assisted First Nations in various proceedings, including litigation involving the interpretation and application of modern and historic treaties, resource revenue sharing, contested elections, membership eligibility, and the duty to consult.
+He advises First Nations clients in self-government negotiations and on the submission and negotiation of claims under the Specific Claims Policy.
+He was also part of the team responsible for the settlement of the McLean Indian Day Schools Class Action.

 John has also advised on division of powers and Charter issues, including freedom of association, equality rights, and rights to life, liberty and security of the person.
 He is co-author of Halsbury's Laws of Canada, Constitutional Law: Division of Powers.

 John also coaches a team at the Kawaskimhon National Moot, an annual Indigenous law moot hosted by law schools across Canada.